MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Authorized Users/INSTRUCTIONS.md

    - Config-AA-AuthorizedUsers
    - Config-CQ-AuthorizedUsers

-1. Save the BulkAuthUserss.xlsm spreadsheet and close Excel.
+1. Save the BulkAuthUsers.xlsm spreadsheet and close Excel.
 1. Open a PowerShell 5.x window
    - Issue the command: $PsVersionTable.PSVersion if not sure
 1. In the PowerShell window, run the "BulkAuthUsersProvisioning.ps1" script